Palks-Studio/palks-studio-website/README.md

 The presence of web forms does not imply
 that billing execution occurs on the web layer.

-All financial generation is triggered by the Stripe webhook
+All financial generation is triggered by a payment confirmation event
 and processed server-side.

 ---

 ## The Palks Studio website (public version)

 The site pages present:

 - the studio and its approach
 - the available resources